 As Cusco is a tourist destination, the offer in accommodation is great.
 You can find hotels in every price range, from small budget hotels to well known luxury international hotel chains.
-And you´ll find lots of hostals, from quiet ones to big party hostels.
+And you will find lots of hostals, from quiet ones to big party hostels.

 But we would advice you to stay in a guest family.
-In a host family you’ll have your own bedroom and you share the rest of the house with the guest family.
+In a host family you will have your own bedroom and you share the rest of the house with the guest family.
 This is a local family and they can tell you everything about Cusco.
 The family can give you a good idea of every day life in Peru and about the culture in a nice and safe environment.
 And you can practice your Spanish!

 Or enjoy your stay in the city in an apartment.
 You can share an apartment with other students from different parts of the world.
-A shared apartment is really popular as it is an economical way of staying and you´ll have lots of fun.
+A shared apartment is really popular as it is an economical way of staying and you will have lots of fun.
 Many long-lasting international friendships started here!

 You can also stay in a private apartment, having the apartment all for yourself or for your family or group of friends.Accommodation options